Seattle Works' History

 In 1989, a motivated group of twenty-somethings formed an organization dedicated to involving their generation in the Seattle community.
-Calling themselves The Benefit Gang, the group believed that people in their twenties desired community engagement but needed alternatives to the service clubs and high-priced charity balls attended by their parents.
-What was then The Benefit Gang is now a veritable force called Seattle Works.
+From fundraising to volunteer events, they launched the effort that is now Seattle Works.

 Our legacy is rooted in the idea that people are ready to step up as active community participants early in their careers and adult lives.
 Today, Seattle Works continues in the spirit of our founders, and more than ever we are approaching our work with an equity and racial justice lens.
 Seattle Works has received many awards, some of which are outlined below.
 But what we are most proud of is being an integral part of the fabric of this community for nearly 30 years.

 - Presidential Points of Light Award nominee, 1992

 - Community Service award from the Municipal League of King County in 1996

 - History Makers in Community Service Award from the Museum of History and Industry, 1997